-- Obtain the agreement of a professorial faculty member to serve as his or her academic and research adviser and form a three-member dissertation supervision committee with the adviser as the chair. - Successfully complete at least 54 units of research and demonstrate satisfactory research progress. - Pass with a grade of at least C a minimum of 18 units of course work in any three core mechanical engineering subjects spanning at least two broad areas listed below.
+- Obtain the agreement of a professorial faculty member to serve as his or her academic and research adviser and form a dissertation supervision committee. - Successfully complete at least 54 units of research and demonstrate satisfactory research progress. - Pass with a grade of at least C a minimum of 18 units of course work in any three core mechanical engineering subjects spanning at least two broad areas listed below.
+These 54 units may also be used in the student's program for the master's degree.
 Examples of suitable courses are given in parentheses.